Arrowette: Cissie King-Jones

 Now retired from superheroics, Cissie never expresses any desire to return to her life as a superhero, despite the best efforts of several of her former teammates.
 They even involve her in a baseball game on an alien planet, with the fate of many innocents riding on the outcome.
 Cissie is enraged because they chose her instead of many other superhumans, but she participates as best as she can.
 Her team barely wins.
 Cissie still remains committed to justice and compassion.
 During the Imperiex war, she served as medical aid volunteer, again working with Young Justice, although the team is again divided due to uncertainty about Robin's loyalty to them after the discovery of Batman's files on the Justice League.

-Cissie made a brief appearance in Teen Titans vol. 3 #7 when Helen Sandsmark attempts to enroll Wonder Girl into the Elias School (which seems to have expanded its student body to boys as well as girls).
-With Greta Hayes (formerly Secret), the girls threaten to leave the school and take Cissie's celebrity status as a gold-winning archer with her if Wonder Girl is not allowed to enroll.
+Cissie made a brief appearance in Teen Titans vol. 3 #7 when Helena Sandsmark attempts to enroll Wonder Girl into the Elias School.
+With Greta Hayes, the girls threaten to leave the school and take Cissie's celebrity status as a gold-winning archer with her if Wonder Girl is not allowed to enroll.
 The school gives in to her demands.
-Cissie makes a second appearance in Teen Titans and Outsiders Secret Files 2005, joining Wonder Girl on a trip to San Francisco, California.
-Cissie wishes to give her best friend moral support as Cassie battles with the decision to tell her friends that her father was the Greek God, Zeus.
-At the funeral for her former YJ teammate, Bart Allen, she is mentioned in passing during a video made by Bart prior to his death.
-Cissie also makes a flashback cameo in Teen Titans #50.
+Cissie makes a second appearance in Teen Titans and Outsiders Secret Files 2005, joining Wonder Girl on a trip to San Francisco.
+Cissie wishes to give her best friend moral support as Cassie battles with the decision to tell her friends that her father is Zeus.

 Cissie was last seen hanging out with Cassie and Anita in Wonder Girl #2, now sporting short hair.
 She is seen again in Wonder Girl #3 with Anita, as they help Cassie realize that she has truly gotten over Superboy's death.
 For the first time since 'retiring' from super-hero work in the pages of Young Justice, Cissie wears a new Arrowette costume that resembles the second one to aid Wonder Girl rescue her mother in Wonder Girl #4.

+Cissie temporarily rejoins Young Justice debuting a new red hooded costume as part of a roster of back-up members alongside Aqualad (Kaldur'ahm), Spoiler, and Sideways.
+During the Dark Crisis event, she reconnects with Cassie – who reveals her resentment at Cissie for abandoning the team and her friends – while Impulse, Superboy, and Robin are trapped by Mickey Mxyzptlk.
+She joins her former teammates to assist the other heroes fighting Deathstroke's dark army in the series' conclusion.

+During the Dawn of DC era, Cissie is brought out of retirement once again after Amanda Waller implants a bomb in her head.
+This led to her being recruited by Arsenal, Red Arrow, and Red Canary to work alongside the Green Arrow family once again.

 Skills and abilities

 Cissie is a normal human with above average strength, stamina and agility for a girl of her age.
-She has exceptional hand-to-hand combatant ability, being highly skilled in judo, jeet kune do and kickboxing with skills as an Olympic gold-medalist longbow marksman and possesses above average intelligence.
+She has exceptional hand-to-hand combatant ability, being highly skilled in judo, jeet kune do, and kickboxing with skills as an Olympic gold-medalist longbow marksman and possesses above average intelligence.